 The master's program in Management & Marketing is a program with restricted admission.
 The admission requirements for the applicants are as follows.
 A Bachelor's degree in Business Administration or its equivalent at a university in Germany or abroad.
 The Bachelor's program must be comprised of at least 180 ECTS.
 Moreover, the share of Accounting and/or Taxation must make up a minimum of 18 ECTS.
-However, modules or seminars in related fields such as Finance and Controlling cannot be counted.
 In addition, the share of Mathematics, Statistics, and/or Econometrics must make up at least 18 ECTS.
 Classes or seminars in Informatics, Economics, or Operations Research cannot be counted.

-Applicants are required to show the ability to treat subjects in the areas of Management and Marketing under supervision with scientifically sound methods.
-The Bachelor's thesis or a term paper of more than 15 pages may serve as proof of this ability.
+Applicants are required to show the ability to treat subjects in the areas of Management and Marketing under supervi- sion with scientifically sound methods.
+The Bachelor's the- sis or a term paper of more than 15 pages may serve as proof of this ability.